aldingsgit/aldingsgit.github.io/index.md

 Amidst the chaos of a final storm, summer emerges naked and unprepared.

-By some arcane transformation, the pregnant bloom of the approaching equinox
+Before finally... by some arcane transformation!

-Inundated the tundra winter-scape,
+The pregnant bloom of the approaching equinox inundated the impenetrable tundra,

 But we tell ourselves we’ve seen this one before; we already know.

 No such thing as a New England spring!
-How could that?
+How could we forget that?

 They won’t fool me next year…